firebase/firebase-cpp-sdk/release_build_files/readme.md

 Android SDK module versions.
 Please ensure that you reference the correct version of each Maven package listed above in your Gradle file.

+Note: AdMob C++ is not currently compatible with the latest Firebase AdMob Android SDK (20.x.x).
+Please ensure that you use firebase-ads version 19.8.0 in conjunction with the latest firebase-analytics version to maintain compatibility.

 ### iOS Dependencies

 iOS users can include either xcframeworks or static libraries depending upon their